jduck/bs25-slides/slides.md

 </div>

 * Old mantra: "Security problems are just bugs"
-* Linux Kernel became a CNA!
-  * Now: All bugs are security bugs and CVEs are assigned to everything.

-Lots of top-notch public vulnerability research
+* Lots of top-notch public vulnerability research
   * Are any kernel developers studying these??

-There's a reason we treat security bugs differently.
+There's a reason we treat security bugs differently!
+* Linux Kernel became a CNA in Feb 2024!
+  * All bugs are security bugs and get CVEs
+  * Surely we can do better.

+Still, that's progress.

-# Kernel CTF
+# Bounties?
+Kernel CTF

 <div class="footnote">
 1. <a href="https://google.github.io/security-research/kernelctf/rules.html">https://google.github.io/security-research/kernelctf/rules.html</a><br />